Credit card hardship programs provide help with credit card debt and bills.

 While the answer is yes, you do need to keep in mind that it is still unlikely that credit card issuers will reduce the amount you owe on your debt as a part of a hardship program.
 However, more and more cases of debt reductions are now being reported by banks such as Capitol One, HSBC, and Bank of America.
 More.

 Remember that the main reason that banks are offering more and more hardship programs is that they hope that you, as a consumer, will get back on a solid financial footing.
 After that occurs they hope that you will soon be able to return to making full payments on your account and monthly credit card bills.
 Like almost all businesses, credit card companies and banks are primarily concerned about making a profit.

 While it is not likely, it is still possible that a bank or lender will reduce your credit card balance if they see that you are heading towards a bankruptcy filing.
 Usually what will happen in this case is that they will eventually agree to a lump-sum settlement plan with you to close out your current account.
 More on debt settlement.
 If they do agree to settle your unpaid debt, the amount that is agreed upon will vary depending on your particular financial condition and the relationship that you have with the bank.

 Who won’t a hardship program assist?

 A Payment Protection Plan and a credit card hardship program differ.
+Some borrowers get these terms confused.
 A Payment Protection Plan (PPP) is really a paid supplemental loss-of-income insurance policy.
 A PPP provides an alternative source of income to a borrower during those extreme and difficult life events like an illness, unpaid family leave, or involuntary unemployment.
 The insurer who offers the payment protection plan thru the credit card issuer will pay your credit bills for a fixed period of time, and it will usually range from 3 to 12 months.